Design Project and Annual Poster Session

 - State Estimation for Unobservable Distribution Systems via Deep Neural Networks, by Jaime Luengo, ECE M.Eng.
 '18

-Each spring, Cornell ECE M.Eng. students proudly display the efforts of their work done over the course of the academic year as they present their Finalized Design Projects with a Poster Session.
-Presenting their posters to judges, the students highlight and describe their work through a combination of images, text and a two-minute elevator speech.
+At the end of each semester, Cornell ECE M.Eng. students present their Finalized Design Projects in a Poster Session.
+Presenting their posters to judges, the students highlight and describe their work through a combination of images, text and a two-minute "elevator pitch."
 Prizes are awarded for the best posters in each area, as well as best overall poster.